panzerdp/dmitripavlutin.com/content/posts/107-type-checking/index.md

 myCat instanceof Cat; // => true
 ```

-But at the same time, `myCat` is also an instance of the base class `Pet`:
+But at the same time, `myCat` is also an instance of the base class `Pet`!

 ```javascript
 myCat instanceof Pet; // => true